 Levels of Hospice Care

-Depending on the level of care needed you may be required to be transferred to an alternate care setting.
-Your level of care will depend on your needs and may change over the course of your treatment.
+Depending on the level of care needed, you may be required to be transferred to an alternate care setting.
+Your level of care will depend on your needs and may change throughout your treatment.

-are interested, you will also have access to a Volunteer, Bereavement Therapist, and/or Creative
+are interested, you will also have access to a Volunteer, Bereavement Therapist, and Creative Arts Therapist.

 expected to return to your residence.

 Continuous Care (a.k.a Crisis Care)—This level of care is time-limited and offered only during a symptom crisis.
 Skilled nursing care is provided in your residence for at least 8 hours daily and may be provided for up to 24 hours to treat your uncontrolled symptoms.
 Your RN Case Manager, with the support of your Hospice Physician, will evaluate your status.
 Nursing support will continue until your active symptoms are managed and stabilized.
 As determined by the Centers for Medicare & Medicaid Services (CMS) regulation, we can only provide this level of care as an ongoing service if you are experiencing uncontrolled symptoms.

 Respite Care—This short-term care temporarily relieves the patient’s primary caregiver.
 It is provided in a skilled nursing facility for up to five days during each hospice certification period.
 It is recommended when your caregiver cannot provide care for travel, illness or caregiver fatigue.
 Our clinicians will provide you with a list of skilled nursing